IntersectMBO/governance-actions/preview/2026-04-09-ppu-plutus/metadata-raw.md

 ### Testnet Deployments

-An equivalent change has been enacted on the SanchoNet testnet in March 2026 (transaction `b726d754d4c4d503d07bb6306f7ec947768d914ea85f631fceaf2eab728a1bb3#0`).
+An equivalent change has been enacted on the SanchoNet testnet in March 2026 ( `gov_action1kundw4x5cn2s85rmkccx7lkfgamgmy2w4p0kx87w4uh2ku52rwesqkj3cwm`).

 ### Functionality

 As described below, the main effect of the update will be to enable new Plutus primitives in Plutus V1, V2 and V3 and to ensure consistency between Plutus V1, V2 and V3.
 It will also make changes to some existing Plutus primitives.

 ### Security